The Purpose of HEALING - K.i.s.s.

 and capable of identifying with the sufferer?

-Israel's sages' mosts immediate concern was for the suffering of their
+Israel's sages' mosts immediate concern was

-From its very beginnings, the characteristic strength of Israel's philosophy
+the characteristic strength of Israel's philosophy was rooted

 It is not by stories about heroes or by dreams of victory